Skip to main content

 Information

-Masks are required at all ICHS clinics and sites.
+Effective May 1, 2024, masks are recommended at all ICHS clinics and sites.
 ICHS is a health care facility.
 Please keep yourself and others safe.

 Three outstanding ICHS enrollment navigators awarded by King County Public Health